 The defining characteristic of business culture in Mexico is that successful, productive business relationships are invariably built upon personal trust and familiarity between individuals.

-Even though executive company decisions are always made by the person in the highest authority, junior employees are encouraged to share their opinions during meetings and engage in debate.
+Even though management structures in Mexico remain hierarchical, business etiquette is marked by a combination of formality and genuine warmth, friendliness and openness between individuals.
+Executive company decisions are always made by the person in the highest authority, yet junior employees are also encouraged to share their opinions during meetings and engage in debate.

 Displays of emotion are common during business meetings in Mexico.
-These might be uncomfortable to witness at first, but are regarded positively in the Mexican workplace.
+These might be uncomfortable to witness at first but are regarded positively in the Mexican workplace.
 Emotions are considered illustrations of emphasis, engagement and passion.

 Attitude toward foreigners